Taking the strain

 This is one of the earliest pieces of bar equipment, and is named because of its original use in the 1700s before the invention of straws, to keep the ice away from your mouth when drinking a Julep.

 Patented in 1892 and named after the Hawthorne Gentleman's Café and Restaurant in Boston, the original Hawthorne strainer was essentially an improvement to the Julep strainer, being a disc that fit completely inside the mixing vessel, coil-side up.
 Modern Hawthorne strainers are more developed and easier to use; they sit level with the top of the vessel and are held in place with prongs located on the side of the disc.
 More commonly seen now with prongs, the strainer is held coil-side-down and may be manipulated to slow the flow of the cocktail and limit the size of any ice particles coming through.
-The Hawthorne is always used to strain from a mixing tin, and sometimes with a mixing glass.
+The Hawthorne is always used to strain from a shaker, and sometimes with a mixing glass.

 The Double Strainer, or Tea Strainer